wilsonmar/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 ## Snapshot AMIs #

-Building a server from installers in S3 can be time-consuming because it take so much I/O.
+Building a server from installers in S3 can be time-consuming because it take so much I/O and network bandwidth.

 Michael Tripoli & Karate Vick at <a target="_blank" href="https://medium.com/@NetflixTechBlog">
 Netflix</a> <a target="_blank" href="https://github.com/Netflix/aminator/">